 Resources that are part of the Green Energy Consumers Alliance portfolio as of September 2021.

 Having an Impact

 How big is our impact?
-In 2019, Somerville CCE will purchase about 9,200 MWh of extra MA Class I renewable energy, equal to more than the annual production of two typical wind turbines (1.5 MW each).
+In 2019, Somerville CCE will purchase about 9,200 MWh (megawatt-hour) of extra MA Class I renewable energy, equal to more than the annual production of two typical wind turbines (1.5 MW each).
 In 2020, due to the increase of extra renewable energy in our Somerville Local Green rate, we expect to double that annual impact.
-And other cities and towns are joining with Somerville to amplify the impact even more.
+Other cities and towns are joining with Somerville to amplify the impact even more.
 In fact, recent estimates suggest that fully 10% of the entire MA Class I REC markets will soon be voluntarily purchased by municipal aggregations going above and beyond state requirements, like Somerville CCE.

 1Hydro projects that do not exceed 30 MW built after 1997 or have capacity additions or efficiency improvements made after 1997 (MA Class I eligible), and Low Impact Hydro Institute (LIHI) certified.

-3 Environmental Protection Agency.
-Understanding Global Warming Potentials. https://www.epa.gov/ghgemissions/understanding-global-warming-potentials
+2Environmental Protection Agency.
+Understanding Global Warming Potentials.